exchangegroup/braintree-framework-builder/README.md

 ### Create new Application project

 1. File > New > Project > Application > Single View Application.
-1. Set “BraintreeFrameworkBuilder” as “Product Name” and Objective-C as language.
+1. Set "BraintreeFrameworkBuilder" as "Product Name" and Objective-C as language.

 ### Create Cocoa Touch Framework target

 1. File > New Target > Framework & Library > Cocoa Touch Framework.
-1. Use “Braintree” as “Product Name”.
+1. Use "Braintree" as "Product Name".
 No other name will work.
-1. Use Objective-C as “Language”.
+1. Use Objective-C as "Language".

 ### Add braintree source code files to target

-1. Remove the automatically generated `Braintree.h` file from the “Braintree” group in project navigator.
-Select “Move to trash” for it.
+1. Remove the automatically generated `Braintree.h` file from the "Braintree" group in project navigator.
+Select "Move to trash" for it.
 1. Clone braintree_ios repository to some separate directory: `git clone https://github.com/braintree/braintree_ios.git`
 1. Drag the **contents** of braintree_ios/Braintree/ directory you just cloned into the Braintree group in Xcode.
-Important: drag not the “Braintree” directory, but all the files and folders from it.
+Important: drag not the "Braintree" directory, but all the files and folders from it.
 Your project navigatin will look like this:

 <img src='https://raw.githubusercontent.com/exchangegroup/braintree-framework-builder/master/graphics/01_braintree_target_group_structure.png' alt='braintree target structure in project navigator' >